 "I started writing tiny poems a dozen years ago," she continues, "at first to recover from having generated a 50,000-word NaNoWriMo novel manuscript in 30 days.
 After that torrent of prose had exhausted itself--and me--I couldn't stand to jot down even a few thoughts in a journal.
 So I began playing with haiku as a shorthand aide-memoire.
 Poems in other traditional Japanese forms followed, as a love affair grew."

-Danielle Woerner's haiku and senryu have been published in the arts and culture magazine Chronogram, and the "Three Nations Anthology: Native, Canadian & New England Writers" (Resolute Bear Press, 2017); and she is a regular contributor to the journal Eastern Structures, dedicated to traditional Asian forms of poetry in English.
+Danielle Woerner's haiku and senryu have been published in the arts and culture magazine Chronogram; the "Three Nations Anthology: Native, Canadian & New England Writers" (Resolute Bear Press, 2017); a 2021 online anthology of Sakura (cherry blossom) haiku commissioned by the Consul-General of Japan in Toronto; and she is a regular contributor to the journal Eastern Structures, dedicated to traditional Asian forms of poetry in English.
 As a journalist, her features and op-ed pieces have appeared in Classical Singer, New Music Connoisseur, Hudson Valley Magazine and Newsweek.
 She wrote for several years for the Woodstock Times in NY, and her reporting for weekly newspapers in Maine was recognized in 2018 by the National Federation of Press Women.